Need Help? Give us a call.

 1 (800) 345-3452

-We’ll break down the advantages of gas cards, tell you why you might want to steer clear of them, and give you a few business credit card alternatives.
-With any of the three top business gas credit cards, you can save on gas and benefit other rewards to supercharge your business spending.
+We’ll break down the advantages of branded gas cards, tell you why you might want to steer clear of them, and give you a few business credit card alternatives.
+With any of the three top business gas cards, you can save on gas and benefit from broader rewards to upgrade your spending beyond the pump, too.

-If you travel often, you’ll know that transit costs can weigh heavily on your balance sheet.
+If you and your employees travel by car often, you’ll know that gas costs can weigh heavily on your balance sheet.
 Frequent flyers can get rewards for their journeys with a business credit card that’s loaded with travel perks—but those cards’ rewards typically focus on airfare and hotels.
-Not so useful if you’re usually in the car.
+Not so useful if your team is usually in the car.

-However, you earn those rewards only if you fill up at a specific company’s gas stations.
-Plus, your rewards rate decreases as the price of gas increases.
+Meanwhile, branded business gas cards with the more standard discount of $0.05 per gallon will only offer a measly 2% rewards rate—and still limit your rewarded gas purchases to their specific brand.
+Plus, your rewards rate on branded business gas cards will decrease as the price of gas increases.
 And you probably won’t receive an introductory bonus offer, as you would with a standard business credit card, or bonus rewards in other categories.

-All in all, you’re much better off with a general business card that offers bonus rewards on gas, rather than a gas credit card that only rewards gas purchases.
+All in all, you’re much better off with a general business card that offers bonus rewards on gas, rather than a branded business gas credit card that only rewards gas purchases from a specific brand.

-If you’re looking for a gas business credit card with a long 0% intro APR period, check out the SimplyCash® Plus Business Credit Card from American Express.
+If you’re looking for a small business gas card with a long 0% intro APR period, check out the SimplyCash Plus Business Credit Card from American Express.
 This card also features one of the best rewards rates you’ll find, especially if you’re looking to save on gas.